hctsky/Programming-Projects/Npuzzle using Pygame/readme.txt

 Date: March 2022

 How to Open:
-1. Run Python 3 on npuzzle.py
+1. Run Python 3 on npuzzle.py, with pygame module imported.

 Controls / Instructions:
 RMOUSECLICK - shuffle puzzle tiles